younes2808/Sci2XML/evaluation/tables/README.md

 ## Purpose

-The goal of this project is to benchmark and compare the performance of pdfplumber and GROBID in extracting tables from PDF documents.
+The goal of this project is to benchmark and compare the performance of pdfplumber and grobid in extracting tables from PDF documents.
 The evaluation consists of:

 - Extracting tables along with metadata such as coordinates and surrounding context.
 - Comparing the extracted table counts with manual annotations.